maheshakya/maheshakya.github.io/_posts/2015-10-04-to-bridge-the-gaps.markdown

 **- Hal Varian, Google chief economist, 2009**

 There are solid evidences that analytics skills will be one of the most sought after requirements in the future industrial communities.
-But gaining such immense knowledge and experience in a short period of time is not an plausible.
+But gaining such immense knowledge and experience in a short period of time is not plausible.
 WSO2 ML is here to help you.
 For novice data analysts, it provides a very verbose and highly interactive guided process.
 Therefore anyone with basic understanding of software can use WSO2 ML with ease.

 ![Guided process](https://docs.google.com/drawings/d/18kSP3WoqtwYH45nR4nT1ERiNTpIs6GwpqUvaH6tEMJQ/pub?w=960&h=720 "Guided Process"){: .center-image }